Topology and retardation effect of a giant atom in a topological waveguide: Theoretical Model and Energy Spectrum

+{To discuss the existence of the zero-mode, we set $E=0$, the right side of Eq.~\eqref{eq:5} can be simplified to } Therefore, Eq.~(\ref{eq:5}) demonstrates that $E=0$ is the solution only for $t_2>t_1$, which is in the topological nontrivial phase ({$\pi/2<\theta< 3\pi/2$}) of the waveguide.
+However, for the state with the nonzero eigen-energy $E$, we cannot find a partner state with the eigen-energy $-E$.
+That is, the particle-hole symmetry is broken for the A-B coupling.
+This has also been numerically verified in Fig.~\ref{Energylevel} (c).
+Moreover, the giant atom breaks the translation symmetry of the SSH waveguide, there are bound states outside the energy bands.

-The nonzero energy level $E^g$ in the gap (in topological trivial phase) for the A-B coupling can be tuned on demand by adjusting the size of the giant atom, that is, the value of $n$ and $m$.
-In Fig.~\ref{ABlevel}, we further show the energy spectrum for different $d=|m-n|$. {As shown in Fig.~\ref{ABlevel}(a)-(d), $E^{g}$ is negative and positive for even and odd number $d$, respectively.} Moreover, as the increase of $d$, the value of $|E^g|$ approaches to zero gradually.
-This can be understood from the expression of $Q$, which is an oscillation function of the wave vector $k$ and $d$ characterizes the oscillation frequency.
-Therefore, a large $d$ naturally leads to a fast oscillation, and the contribution to the eigen energy can be neglected via integration.
-As a result, the eigen energy approaches to zero.
-More interestingly, for $d=0$, that is, the giant atom couples to the waveguide via the same cell, the bound state which locates below the lower energy band disappears, as shown in Fig.~\ref{ABlevel}(a).
-The numerical results show that the lowest energy is exactly the lower boundary of the energy band.
+As shown in Fig.~\ref{Energylevel}(c), we find that there is still an energy level in the gap for the A-B coupling.{ The nonzero energy level $E^g$ in the gap (in topological trivial phase) for the A-B coupling can be tuned on demand via adjusting the size of the giant atom, that is, the values of $n$ and $m$.
+In Fig.~\ref{ABlevel}, we show the energy level diagram for different $d=|m-n|$.
+For even $d$, as shown in Figs.~\ref{ABlevel}(a) and (c), $E^g$ is always negative, which is otherwise positive for odd $d$ as shown in Figs.~\ref{ABlevel}(b) and (d).
+Moreover, as the increase of $d$, the value of $|E^g|$ approaches zero gradually.
+This can be understood from the expression of $Q$.
+Because $Q$ is a oscillation function of the wave vector $k$, and $d$ characterizes the oscillation frequency.
+Therefore, a large $d$ will naturally lead to a fast oscillation, and the contribution to $Q$ can be neglected via integration.
+As a result, the eigen energy approaches to zero.}

-We have shown that the giant atom coupled to the SSH waveguide with periodical boundary condition will induce zero modes, which is similar to that of the SSH chain with open boundary.
-That is, the giant atom actually plays a role of the effective boundary.
-Such atom induced boundary effect also occurs when the waveguide is open, in which the zero mode localizes not only nearby the boundary of the waveguide, but also around the giant atom~\cite{SM}.
-Recalling that the zero mode exists in the topological nontrivial phase in the SSH waveguide with the A-B open boundary condition (as shown in Fig.~1(d) in SM~\cite{SM}) and comparing the above results with those of the SSH chain, we conclude that the topological nature of the SSH waveguide has been changed by the giant atom.
+{Specially, from Eq.~\eqref{ABequation2}, we obtain $(-t_2/t_1)^{m-n}\rightarrow0$ when $(n-m)\rightarrow +\infty$.
+Therefore, in this case, we predict that the eigen energy approaches to zero even in topologically trivial phase for the A-B coupling.
+To understand it, we can regard the system as a combination of two open waveguides which are separated by the giant atom.
+The energy spectrum of the system is governed by the collective effect of two open waveguides.
+When $(n-m)\rightarrow +\infty$, two open waveguides with the A-B and B-A open boundaries will lead to the existence of the zero-mode in $\theta\in(\pi/2,3\pi/2)$ and $\theta\in(0,\pi/2)\cup(3\pi/2,2\pi)$, respectively.
+As a result, the zero-mode exists in arbitrary phase.}